ASteinheiser/amoeba-interpreter/README.md

   alt="Tests Screenshot"
 />

-## Backburner Features
+## Roadmap
 - [ ] add <= and >= operators
-- [ ] enhance error messages with line number and file name
 - [ ] add postfix operators (such as `++`)
 - [ ] prettier printing of function, array, and hash values
+- [ ] enhance error messages with line number and file name